 - Wearing kitchen gloves, slice off the stems of the jalapeños and cut them in half.
 Remove the seeds and membrane inside the peppers.

 - Use a small spoon to spread the cream cheese mixture into each jalapeño half.

 - Wrap the cream cheese-filled jalapeño halves with a strip of uncooked bacon.
 Secure at both ends with toothpicks.

-- Put the jalapeño poppers on a wire rack on top of a baking sheet and place in the smoker.
+- Put the jalapeño poppers on a wire rack on top of a baking sheet and place in the smoker with a water pan.
 Close the lid and smoke until the bacon browns and the peppers soften, about an hour and a half to two hours.

 - Heat the broiler and broil the smoked jalapeños until the bacon crisps and browns even more, about 30-60 seconds.
 Remove from the broiler.
 Allow to cool for a few minutes and serve.
 Enjoy!

 - If you don't have access to a broiler after smoking, you'll want to use regular-cut bacon.
 The broiler is necessary for crisping up the thick-cut bacon, but it's well worth it for the extra bacon goodness.

 - To make ahead of time, prepare the poppers and store in an airtight container for a day or two.
 Let sit in room temperature for 30-60 minutes before smoking.

 - This recipe calls for a 225-degree smoking temperature, but you can go up to 250 degrees without it affecting cooking time too much.
 If you choose to smoke them at an even higher temperature, monitor them because they should cook faster.

 - Keep a close eye on the broiler.
 The broiler is powerful, so check it at 30 seconds and then short intervals if they need more broiling time.

 - Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.